Bail Is Your Right!

 - Higher Costs: Payment for court fees needs to come from somewhere, and without bail, that “somewhere” is the taxpayer’s pocket.

-- Repeat Offenses: By allowing some defendants to roam free, you are all but ensuring that they repeat their actions before their court date.
+- Repeat Offenses: By allowing some defendants to roam free, you are ensuring that they repeat their actions before their court date.

-- Missed Court Dates: Without bail to incentivize defendants, many of them will simply refuse to appear at a court date.
+- Missed Court Dates: Without bail to incentivize defendants, many will simply refuse to appear at a court date.

 - Increased Police Presence: With more and more people skipping out on court dates, law enforcement will need to search and detain defendants a second time for their trial.

 Don’t Let Anyone Infringe On Your Rights!

 Bail is a right given to you by the 8th Amendment of the Constitution.
-It ensures that you can free yourself from custody no matter who you are, provided you are not a threat to the people around you, of course.
+It ensures that you can free yourself from custody no matter whom you are, provided you are not a threat to the people around you.
 As a foundational aspect of our government, bail is worth protecting for the benefit of our and future generations.
 Without it, we lose an avenue of self-representation and open ourselves up to criminal empowerment.

 For decades, we at ABC Bail Bonds have done our best to ensure that everyone has access to bail money when they need it most.
-We are proud to say that Georgia has trusted us for their bail bonds needs, and we have repaid that trust with excellent service.
+We are proud to say that Georgia has trusted us for their bail bond needs, and we have repaid that trust with excellent service.